Chart Color Schemes

 Employment

-Yarra Junction has a balanced workforce encompassing both white and blue collar jobs.
-The construction sector is notably prominent with an unemployment rate of 5.6% and estimated employment growth of 1.7% over the past year (AreaSearch data).
-As of September 2025, 1,334 residents are employed while the unemployment rate is 0.9% higher than Greater Melbourne's rate of 4.7%.
+Yarra Junction has a balanced workforce with both white and blue collar jobs.
+The construction sector is prominent, with an unemployment rate of 6.1% as of December 2025.
+Employment growth over the past year was estimated at 1.8%.

-The area may offer limited local employment opportunities as indicated by Census data on working population versus resident population.
-Over a 12-month period ending in September 2025, employment increased by 1.7% and labour force grew by 0.6%, leading to a decrease in unemployment rate of 1.0 percentage points (AreaSearch analysis).
-In comparison, Greater Melbourne saw employment grow by 3.0%, labour force expand by 3.3%, and unemployment rise by 0.3%.
-National employment forecasts from Jobs and Skills Australia, published in May-25, project overall national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Yarra Junction's employment mix suggests local employment should increase by 5.9% over five years and 12.4% over ten years (simple weighting extrapolation for illustrative purposes).
+Conversely, professional & technical employment shows lower representation at 3.6%, compared to the regional average of 10.1%.
+The area offers limited local employment opportunities, as indicated by the count of Census working population versus resident population.
+Over a 12-month period ending in December 2025, employment increased by 1.8% while labour force increased by 1.4%, causing unemployment to fall by 0.4 percentage points.
+In contrast, Greater Melbourne saw employment growth of 2.4%, labour force expansion of 2.8%, and a rise in unemployment of 0.3 percentage points.
+National employment forecasts from Jobs and Skills Australia (May-25) project national employment growth at 6.6% over five years and 13.7% over ten years.
+Applying these projections to Yarra Junction's employment mix suggests local employment should increase by 5.9% over five years and 12.4% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment